BradleyCodeU/bradleycodeu.github.io/_wd/arrays/p5whiteboard.md

 In your Javscript file...

 - Create an array that will store Dot objects.
 - Create a variable called pencilButton and set it to document.getElementById("pencil").
-Now you don't have to re-type document.getElementById("pencil") and you can use pencilButton.value whenever you want to know if it is selected or not.
+Now you don't have to re-type document.getElementById("pencil") and you can use pencilButton.checked whenever you want to know if it is selected or not.
 - Create a variable called eraserButton and set it to document.getElementById("eraser").
-Now you don't have to re-type document.getElementById("eraser") and you can use eraserButton.value whenever you want to know if it is selected or not.
+Now you don't have to re-type document.getElementById("eraser") and you can use eraserButton.checked whenever you want to know if it is selected or not.

 Add the following P5js setup function...
 ```